Shinyn/tictactoe/README.md

 # Tictactoe

-//This is of a very simple tictactoe game I had as a school project.
+//This is a very simple tictactoe game I made for a school project.